osu-uwrt/riptide_setup/colcon_riptide/README.md

 ### Required Arguments
 * `Hostname`: the hostname argument is the only required argument.
 This can be either a hostname or an IP address of the target machine.
 The hostname should already be set up with an SSH key to allow auto login beforehand.
 If this is not set, the timesync will error out.

+### Optional Args
+* `--username <name>`: This allows specification of the remote target username to invoke during SSH connections.
+By default the user is assumed to be `ros` which is UWRT's default target username.